vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ## <a id=deploy-user-managed-packages> </a> Deploy User-Managed Packages on Tanzu Kubernetes clusters

-For instructions on installing user-Managed packages on the Tanzu Kubernetes clusters, see [Deploy User-Managed Packages in Workload Clusters](./tkg-package-install.md).
+For instructions on installing user-managed packages on the Tanzu Kubernetes clusters, see [Deploy User-Managed Packages in Workload Clusters](./tkg-package-install.md).